 What is glutathione, you might ask?

 Liposomal glutathione is the superhero of all antioxidants.
 Its availability is momentous for maintaining health, protecting you from toxins, and promoting longevity.
+Other compounds that support immune defense and overall wellness include those discussed in monolaurin benefits.
 It is a critical regulator of oxidative stress and the most abundant endogenous antioxidant in most cells.
+Supporting the body’s balance also involves exploring herbs for endocrine health that work alongside antioxidant systems.

 The body naturally produces liposomal glutathione, but it can be depleted when exposed to toxins such as cigarette smoke, pollutants, certain medications, or excessive stress.